eventide-project/docs/glossary.md

 Provenance is the chronology of the custody or location of a historical object.
 It's used in the context of messaging workflows to describe metadata of preceding messages in a sequence of messages in a causal chain of messages.

+## Pub/Sub

+Pub/Sub is a messaging pattern where publishers produce events and subscribers consumer them.
+In Pub/Sub, events are written without the publisher's knowledge of the subscribers.

 ## Service

 In its strictest sense, a service is an autonomous unit of system operations that is made up of [components](/glossary.md#component) that the service hosts.